Life insurance includes three different types of cover. There’s death, total and permanent disability cover (TPD) and income protection.

 Insurance equals peace of mind

-The right level and type of life insurance can give you peace of mind, so that if you’re not able to work due to serious illness, injury or death, and your circumstances meet the requirements to claim under your insurance policy, there could be less of an impact on your family’s ability to manage its financial commitments than if you did not have any insurance cover.
-If you meet the requirements of your policy, it might provide you or your family with a lump sum or ongoing payments.
+The right level and type of life insurance can give you peace of mind.
+If you meet the requirements of your policy, it might provide you or your family with a lump sum or ongoing payments if the worst were to happen.
 Having the right level of cover is all about trying to minimise any disruption to your family finances at an already stressful time.

 Please note that Australian Ethical can only pay a claim for insurance where the Insurer has accepted the claim and paid the insured benefit to the Fund and you satisfy a condition of release for the payment of the benefits from the Fund.
 For information on what is a condition of release, please visit the ATO’s website.
 This information is of a general nature and is not intended to provide you with financial advice or take into account your personal objectives, financial situation or needs.
 Before acting on the information, consider its appropriateness to your circumstances and read the product disclosure statement (PDS) and Insurance Guide, available at australianethical.com.au/super/pds.
 You may wish to seek independent financial advice from a licensed or authorised financial adviser before making an investment decision.
 Interests in the Australian Ethical Retail Superannuation Fund (ABN 49 633 667 743, USI AET0100AU) are offered by Australian Ethical Investment Limited (ABN 47 003 188 930, AFSL 229949) and issued by the Trustee of the Fund, Australian Ethical Superannuation Pty Limited (ABN 43 079 259 733, RSE L0001441).